bhavanki/doppio/README.md

 Doppio validates a client certificate (e.g., checks its valid date range) only when authentication is required for a requested resource.

 CGI scripts may roll their own client authentication and authorization code instead of relying on a secure domain.
+In this case, however, the remote user is not available in the access log for a request, since Doppio is not performing the authentication itself.

 To add a certificate to a new or existing truststore, use the [example script](etc/add-to-truststore.sh) or `keytool` directly: